-Together, using the feedback from questionnaires, you and your clients can make key mind-body connections: how, for example, exercise habits might be influencing weight and blood pressure, or how big life changes might be causing the stress that’s prompting unhealthy choices.
-You can also use surveys to get your clients’ feedback on your services and support— information that can help you give your clients what they need to succeed.
-You can even use health interview surveys to discover pertinent medical information during a patient interaction.
+You can also use online healthcare polls to get your clients’ feedback on your services and support— information that can help you give your clients what they need to succeed.
+And use patient monitoring and tracking surveys to discover pertinent medical information about patients, while making patient intake and organizing their information much easier.

 Use surveys at the outset of your client engagements, and ongoing, as a way to gauge their progress towards goals.
-During and after your engagements, ask for feedback to find out how you’re doing and to identify opportunities for improving your services.
+During and after your engagements, ask for their feedback to find out how you’re doing and to identify opportunities for improving your services.

 Establish a baseline prior to beginning an exercise, nutrition, or behavior modification program with your new clients.
 Use surveys to find out about height and weight, diet and exercise, health and nutrition, and smoking habits.
 See if your client is attempting to change their habits during a period of stress at work or at home, and use this insight to help them prepare good coping strategies.

-- Marketing.
 How did your clients hear about you?
 Why did they choose you, your group practice, your gym, or your class over others in their community?
 Use surveys to figure out what strategies are most effective for client programs and education, as well as to ask for referrals and testimonials.
 Share surveys on social media to discover new ways to engage your clients.

 Use one of our sample surveys as is or customized.
 Or build your own survey!
 Get started with our best practices on creating good survey questions, or use our Question Bank of methodologist-certified questions.

-- Height and Weight.
 Use this survey to gather height and weight data as a baseline and ongoing at regular intervals.

 Check with your clients about their insurance coverage and the types of health and wellness services covered.
 Your clients may find that their providers cover some of your services, too.

 Are your clients experiencing the stress of a major life transition?
 Use this survey to identify the current or potential stresses that may be influencing your clients and their food, exercise, and behavioral habits.

 Does your gym or organization sponsor an endurance event as the culmination of a special training or fitness program?
 Survey your clients after the event to find out what they thought of it—and whether they would participate in this kind of activity again in the future.

 Customize this template to survey class participants after you’ve delivered a special fitness course or lifestyle education program.
 Find out if your attendees found the information valuable, and what they thought of the instructor and delivery.

 Here are some ways to encourage respondents to complete your surveys.

-- Keep your surveys short.
+1. Keep your surveys short.
 How much time would you spend on a survey?
 Try to keep the length to 5-7 minutes to keep your respondents engaged.
 Focus on obtaining the information you need most.

-- Make sure the questions are clear.
+2. Make sure the questions are clear.
 Create straightforward questions rather than asking respondents to do multiple tasks, like visit a web site and then weigh in and record their weight online.
 Clear, succinct questions stand a better chance of being answered.
 Using sample health surveys can keep you in drafting effective surveys.

 SurveyMonkey supports surveys that collect protected health information!
 If you're a covered entity regulated by the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and want to collect protected health information in your health and well-being surveys, please see our HIPAA Compliance at SurveyMonkey page for more details.